The translation of this document is outdated.

 The local government has a duty to compile the views expressed

-and to publish on the website of the local government city or
+and to publish on the website of the local government council and

 The local government has a duty to publish on the website of